DabYeet123/CSC207Project/README.md

 <img alt="image info" height="330" src="./resources/project_transaction.png" title="Welcome view" width="350"/>

 3) **Asset Managing**: The user can acces a powerful brokerage service, in which they can search for an asset, check its price trend througb an interactive graph, and decide to either buy or sell it.
-The app does not provide fractional share trading or short-selling capabilities, but there are no commission on each trade.
+The appold does not provide fractional share trading or short-selling capabilities, but there are no commission on each trade.

 <img alt="image info" height="320" src="./resources/project_assets.png" title="Welcome view" width="450"/>

 4) **Loan Maker**: It is possible to request loans.
-The user decide the size and duration of the loan and the app automatically provides an interest rate most suited to the user.
+The user decide the size and duration of the loan and the appold automatically provides an interest rate most suited to the user.

 <img alt="image info" height="290" src="./resources/project_loans.png" title="Welcome view" width="400"/>

 5) **Insurance Policies**: The user can request quotes for many kind of insurance policy.
-They get to choose the type and the size of the insurance, and the app provides them the optimal insurance premium for them.
+They get to choose the type and the size of the insurance, and the appold provides them the optimal insurance premium for them.
 [MISSING BUTTON IN CURRENT RELEASE OF THE APP]

 <img alt="image info" height="300" src="./resources/project_insurance.png" title="Welcome view" width="300"/>

-6) **Real Estate Broker**: Included in the app there is a "House Buying Service".
-The user can buy a real estate asset through the app and potentially include an insurance policy on it, for a complete seamless experience.
+6) **Real Estate Broker**: Included in the appold there is a "House Buying Service".
+The user can buy a real estate asset through the appold and potentially include an insurance policy on it, for a complete seamless experience.

 <img alt="image info" height="320" src="./resources/project_house_map.png" title="Welcome view" width="320"/>

-7) **ATM Finder**: Anywhere in the world, the user has just to type in their current position and the app provides them information about the nearest ATMs.
+7) **ATM Finder**: Anywhere in the world, the user has just to type in their current position and the appold provides them information about the nearest ATMs.

 <img alt="image info" height="338" src="./resources/project_atm_map.png" title="Welcome view" width="300"/>